philote/Spirtuum/firebender-memory-bank/activeContext.md

 - Successfully implemented and tested UserPreferencesRepository for storing user preferences
 - Added platform-specific Settings providers for Android and JVM
 - Completed all four parts of Phase 2 with Android-focused implementations
+- Started Phase 3.1: Domain Layer use case implementation
+- Defined core recipe management use case interfaces
+- Implemented recipe retrieval and saving use cases with tests
+- Applied TDD approach for all use case implementations

 ## Current Focus
-- Moving to Phase 3: Domain Layer TDD
+- Continuing with Phase 3.1: Use case implementation
-- Planning use case implementations
+- Implementing CRUD use case implementations with proper tests
-- Preparing for image handling functionality
+- Building use cases for filtering and sorting functionality
-- Creating domain layer tests
+- Creating reusable test doubles for use case testing
 - iOS/Desktop implementations deferred until core functionality is complete

 ## Key Decisions